-Girls' Shorts: Khaki walking shorts with white or solid-colored dark socks are a uniform option for students from the beginning of the school year to Fall Break and from Spring Break through the end of school year.
+Girls' Shorts: Khaki walking shorts with white or solid-colored dark socks are a uniform option.
 Acceptable fabrics for the shorts are cotton, polyester, or poly-blend.
 No utility loops or patch pockets, extra zippers, Velcro, or extra seams.
 Shorts must be worn with a solid-colored black or dark brown dress belt.
 Dress belts with a simple clasp or open buckle designs are acceptable.
 Shorts should extend to just above the knee.

 Girls' Footwear/Socks: Girls may wear solid black athletic shoes or black leather or simulated leather dress shoes with a 1.5 inch or less heel (measured at back of heel) and low sole.
 As a reminder, dress shoes require periodic hand cleaning and occasional polishing/conditioning.
 Cloth, canvas, plastic, or sequined are not uniform attire.
 Socks must be white, solid black, navy, or dark brown in color, and extend above the ankle.
 Nylons or tights must extend from the toes to the waist, and solid black.
 All socks, nylons and tights must be free of logos, patterns, or decorations.
-Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document. \Brown dress shoes will be grandfathered in until 2020\
+Leg warmers are not uniform attire.
+Students with medical foot problems requiring special footwear should consult the "Medically-Necessary Footwear" document.
+Boots and crocs are examples of non-uniform attire.